DrewNull/optimizely-cms12-upgrade/README.md

 2. Fix code issues
 3. Upgrade service environment

-This blog post is will walk through the first two in detail and provide a starting point for the third.
+This blog post will walk through the first two in detail and provide a starting point for the third.
 This is not intended to be the definitive guide to ugprading an existing solution to .NET 5+, but rather a collection of learnings from misadventures in upgrading two Commerce 13 solutions to date.

+---

 ## Prerequisites